What is Spread Betting?

 - If only 40 points were scored, you would make a loss of (40 – 47) x €10 = -€70.

 Before placing a bet, you’ll also decide on a stake.
 This is usually expressed as an amount per point.
-This amount can vary depending on your comfort with risk.
+This amount can vary depending on your comfort level with risk.
 Some platforms also offer the option to close your bet before the event ends.
 That means you can either take profits early or limit potential losses.
+It’s essential to understand that in spread betting, the financial stakes can rise quickly.
+This makes bankroll management and understanding the volatility of specific markets critical to long-term success.

 What is the Difference Between Spread Betting and Fixed Odds Betting in Sports?